dartmouth-cs52-21S/project-limited-edition-social-media/README.md

 ![Team Photo](https://i.imgur.com/bTG56lp.jpg)

 A social media platform that restricts the number of unique viewers per post.
 Once a post's views are gone it disappears.

+This platform attempts to innovate the existing social media landscape by also giving users a bit more control over how their content is curated.
+We seek to improve transparency and enhance engagement.

 ## Mock Up

 Explore page (temporary gif until we come up with mockup):

 ![screenshootOfExploreSeciton](https://github.com/blakesanie/React-Bubble-UI/blob/HEAD/example/public/demo.gif?raw=true)

 Standard View

 ![screenshootOfStandardView]()